pivotal-cf/docs-developer-console/README.md

 | master     | v0.1 (staged here: http://docs-pcf-staging.cfapps.io/pivotal-developer-console/0-n/) |

-[//]: # (1.
+[//]: # "1.
 Always cherry-pick any changes to live branches into **master** if you want those changes carried forward.

-2. If necessary, immediately cherry-pick/copy changes from **master** that you want to push immediately to production into the appropriate live branch above.)
+2. If necessary, immediately cherry-pick/copy changes from **master** that you want to push immediately to production into the appropriate live branch above."

 ### Style Sheet